 The children were the real losers, though, as some of them were actually sacrificed on the altar of the sex and the success (2 Kings 16:3-4).
 To participate, you had to reject your children.
 Does this remind anyone of the 48 million babies in the US who have been aborted on the altar of convenience and immorality?

-Baal worship in reality corresponds exactly to activities that most people freely participate in today.
-They do so without really understanding the nature of idolatry, for idolatry is simply enjoyment of things raised up against Christ.
+Baal worship, in reality, corresponds exactly to activities that most people freely participate in today.
+They do so without really understanding the nature of idolatry, for idolatry is simply the enjoyment of things raised up against Christ.